-The annotations tab and group define the placement of the component or of variables in a dialog with optional tab and group specification.
+The annotations tab and group define the placement of the component or of variables in a dialog with optional tab and group specification, where the empty string (default) means tool-specific group.
+The idea is that a tool may as default place parameters in the group "Parameters" in the tab "General", but add e.g., variables with showStartAttribute=true to another group.
 If enable = false, the input field may be disabled [and no input can be given].
 If showStartAttribute = true the dialog should allow the user to set the start-value and the fixed attribute for the variable instead of the value-attribute [this is primarily intended for non-parameter values and avoids introducing a separate parameter for the start-value of the variable].